-In a synchronous lecture, you can use different strategies to engage the students:
+During a synchronous lecture, you can use different strategies to engage students:

 - Share screens.
-You can share your documents and different resources with students and keep them engaged with the content.
+You can share your computer screen to share documents and other resources with students to keep them engaged with the content.

 - Microphone.
 Allocate time during a lecture for direct interactions with students and have them use their microphone.
 This is a way for you to pause and actively engage the participants.
 You can ask 2-3 students to use their microphone, which can also help create a sense of community in your course.